-1 that Radiocommunication Study Group 1 should continue to take note of the special requirements of national spectrum management organizations from developing countries, as identified in Resolution 9 (Rev. Dubai, 2014) and Resolution 10 (Rev. Hyderabad, 2010) of the World Telecommunication Development Conference, and devote particular attention to these matters during the regular meetings of the Study Group and its Working Parties;
+1 that Radiocommunication Study Group 1 should continue to take into account the special requirements of national spectrum management organizations from developing countries, as identified in Resolution 9 (Rev. Buenos Aires, 2017) and Resolution 10 (Rev. Hyderabad, 2010) of the World Telecommunication Development Conference, and devote particular attention to these matters during the regular meetings of the Study Group and its Working Parties;